jarun/nnn/README.md

 ##### get selection manually

+NOTE: In the following examples we assume the copy file is at `~/.nnncp`.

+The file paths are `NUL`-terminated, so additional processing is required to make them usable.

-To get a space-separated list of the file paths in selection, say at the command-prompt:
+To get a space-separated list of the file paths in selection:

     cat ~/.nnncp | xargs -0 echo

-Set an easy to remember alias:
+To get a newline-separated list of the file paths in selection:

+    # bash/zsh
+    ls -ltr `cat /home/user/.nnncp | tr '\0' '\n'`
+    ls -ltr $(cat /home/user/.nnncp | tr '\0' '\n')

+    # fish
+    ls -ltr (cat /home/user/.nnncp | tr '\0' '\n')

+An alias may be handy, e.g. when you want to copy selection at the _run a command_ prompt:

-    alias ncp="cat ~/.nnncp | xargs -0 echo"
+    alias ncp="cat /home/user/.nnncp | tr '\0' '\n'"

+so you can easily handle files together:

+    # bash/zsh
+    ls -ltr `ncp`
+    ls -ltr $(ncp)

+    # fish
+    ls -ltr (ncp)

 To get the list in a file: